quicwg/base-drafts/draft-ietf-quic-transport.md

 quiescence.

-### Server Behavior {{migration-server}}
+### Server Behavior {#migration-server}

-The server responds to any probes sent by the client from a new address, participates in the client's PMTU verification, and MUST validate that the client owns its new address.
+The server responds to any probes sent by the client from a new address, participates in the client's PMTU verification, and validates that the client owns the new address.
 The server MAY validate any client's address at any time, but it MUST limit the rate at which data is sent to an unvalidated address, and it MUST limit the amount of time for which it sends data to an unvalidated address.

-#### Responding to Client's Probe
+#### Responding to a Client's Probe

-When a server receives a PATH_CHALLENGE frame from a client, it MUST generate a PATH_RESPONSE frame that contains the same data as the challenge, and send it in a packet padded to the size of the client's packet that included the PATH_CHALLENGE.
-This PATH_RESPONSE MUST be sent to the address from which the PATH_CHALLENGE was received.
+When a server receives a PATH_CHALLENGE frame from a client, it MUST generate a PATH_RESPONSE frame that contains the same data as the challenge.
+The server's PATH_RESPONSE MUST be sent to the address from which the client's PATH_CHALLENGE was received.

+The server sends the PATH_RESPONSE in a packet that is padded to no more than the size of the client's packet carrying the PATH_CHALLENGE.
+The server SHOULD pad the packet to the same size as the client's packet, unless the server has reasonable assurance of a smaller PMTU.

 The server need not retransmit its PATH_RESPONSE, since it is the client's responsibility to send more PATH_CHALLENGE frames when a response is not received for a prior one.

+Servers MUST ignore a PATH_CHALLENGE frame from a client that is carried in a packet smaller than 1200 octets in size.

-#### Validating an Unvalidated Client Address
+#### Validating an Unvalidated Client Address {#migration-validate}

 Before sending any other packets to a client address that is not yet considered valid, the server MUST send a PATH_CHALLENGE frame with its own validation data to this address to verify the client's ownership of it.
-The server's PATH_CHALLENGE MAY be bundled with other frames in a packet that does not need to be padded.
+The server's PATH_CHALLENGE MAY be bundled with other frames and does not require additional padding.

 When the server receives a PATH_RESPONSE from a client and verifies that the included data matches that sent by the server in a previous PATH_CHALLENGE to